 What is a carbon footprint?…… “Amount of total greenhouse gas emission associated with all the activities of the person or other entity.”
 OR, “The number of greenhouse gases mainly carbon dioxide released into the atmosphere by a particular human activity.”
 In simple words, it is a mark that you leave on the environment with every action which releases carbons.

-The greenhouse gases generated by the human activities trap heat in the atmosphere and produce the “greenhouse effect”.
-They contribute to global warming and climate change.
-The climate change is occurring since the beginning of the industrial revolution.
+The greenhouse gases generated by human activities trap heat in the atmosphere and produce the “greenhouse effect”.
+They contribute to the two main things global warming and climate change.
+Climate change is occurring since the beginning of the industrial revolution.
 The carbon footprint is calculated for a time period of a year.
 The standard unit of measurement of carbon footprint is carbon dioxide equivalent (CO2 e).
 Humans highly rely on fossil fuels.
-This high reliance on fossil fuels and constant deforestation, results the amount of green house gases to rise in the atmosphere.
+This high reliance on fossil fuels and constant deforestation results in the number of greenhouse gases rising in the atmosphere.

 Things which have major impact on Carbon Footprint

 During the extraction process of fossil fuels, a tremendous amount of greenhouse gases are generated.
 Greenhouse gases also generate during the process of conversion of these fossil fuels into usable fuel.
-When you use a vehicle which runs on fuel it produces carbon dioxide and emits it into the atmosphere.
+When you use a vehicle that runs on fuel it produces carbon dioxide and emits it into the atmosphere.
 Then the question may arise, If you use electric vehicles then is there any possibility to lower the footprint?.
 The answer is obviously, NO.

 In the developed countries the major amount, around about 65% of electricity is produced by burning fossil fuels.
 Hence, electric cars also generate carbon dioxide indirectly.
 Greenhouse gases also generate in the manufacturing process as a byproduct.
 The most common greenhouse gases which are released, Carbon Dioxide (CO2), Methane (CH4), Nitrous Oxide (N2O).
 So if you are using a private vehicle it may contribute to more emission.
 If you opt for public transport then there is comparative less emission than private transport.

 Things you eat